 Student Health Advisory Committee

 The Student Health Advisory Committee (SHAC) members bridge the gap between UO students and UHS.
 SHAC promotes public health policies and organizes events and outreach to meaningfully connect UHS with UO students.
 Throughout the years, SHAC has helped launch many initiatives, including the smoke-free campus policy, tours for the UHS building, installing a wellness vending machine in the EMU, and much more.
-Currently SHAC is working on projects around health equity, health navigation, built environment, and outreach.
+Currently SHAC is working on projects around health equity, health navigation, built environment, and community engagement.
 This organization is a great way for students to meet like-minded individuals, grow as leaders, and make a lasting impact on campus.

 Follow SHAC on Instagram and Facebook @UOSHAC, and check out SHAC on Engage for more information.